SFULibrary/islandora_rest_ingester/README.md

 ### Preparing content for ingestion

-Currently, this tool ingests single-file Islandora objects (basic and large image, PDF, video, etc.), compound objects, book objects, and newspaper issue objects (not newspaper objects).
+Currently, this tool ingests single-file Islandora objects (basic and large image, PDF, video, etc.), collection objects, compound objects, book objects, and newspaper issue objects (not newspaper objects).

 #### Single-file objects

+Single-file objects include all content models that have no child objects.
 To prepare your content for ingesting, within the input directory, create subdirectories for each object.
 Within each, put a MODS.xml file and the file intended to be the OBJ datastream.
 This file should be named 'OBJ' and have whichever extension is appropriate for its content.
 Subdirectories that do not contain a MODS.xml file are skipped:

 ```
 sampleinput/